anirvanmandal/travel-blog/_posts/2019-05-26-tryst-with-the-dutchess.md

 bikes for traveling in India was the Royal Enfield classic 500 which I enjoyed riding myself.
 She managed to bring a smile to my face.
 Even though people swear by the bike, she has been known to have reliability issues in the past.
 But the most important thing why I rejected her was the weight.
-If I am not super comfortable riding her, I will never be able to enjoy her.
+If I am not super comfortable riding her, I will never be able to enjoy her (I'm still taking about the bike guys).
 A Bajaj Pulsar was a common sight everywhere and I wanted to stand out in the crowd.
 Also riding him ([definitely male](https://www.youtube.com/watch?v=EJSwtXcLNco){:target="_blank"}) didn't evoke any emotion in me; ever.

 Now all that was left to be done was to extensively research all other available bikes in India.
 I began understanding numbers when it came to motorcycles, what does torque translate to? what difference does having an extra cylinder make?.